tustin2121/James_Somerton_Transcripts/_videos/A6P04yw6kYs.md

 <compare>
 <james {% include timecode %}>

 But let’s NOT blame the people running that show, and instead let’s blame *preferred pronouns* as the root of all evil.
-That’s… That’s it… That… [Taps head smartly]
+That’s… That’s it… That… <u>[Taps head smartly]</u>

 We — the left-leaning, progressive, and socially-minded of us — *typically* celebrate the downtrodden and underclasses standing up for their own dignities.
 But it’s this language of ‘righteousness’ that seems to work against us at times.
 Righteousness is a vague term, and (I find) more accurately describes a kind of air that someone carries themself with, rather than an objective sense of doing what is right or just.
 Which explains a lot about our society, actually.